 It is our aim to build our workforce to reflect the diversity of our communities by attracting the best talent from the widest pool of people.
 We have therefore developed events which are targeted to individuals from "under-represented" groups who are not accurately represented in our workforce.
 We are proud to use Positive Action to help us achieve this.

-Find out more about the recruitment and selection process for our police officer entry routes.
-The recruitment team will go through the process step by step, from completing an application to joining us.
+Our workshops will offer you the chance to find out more about the recruitment and selection process for your preferred career.
+The recruitment team will go through the process step by step, from starting an application to joining us.

 This virtual career event has been tailored to women and those from ethnic minorities interested in a career as a police officer.
 Parents and guardians of young adults from these groups interested in joining within the next 12 to 18 months, are also welcome to attend.

 During these sessions you will hear about the police officer entry routes and training that is provided on the PEQF (Policing Education Qualification Framework) and the other entry routes available.